wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-user-roles/includes/1-introduction.md

 After this completing module, you'll be able to:

- -  Describe the built-in end user roles.
+ -  Describe the built-in end-user roles.
  -  Configure role assignment policies.
  -  Create new custom roles and role assignment policies.